palewire/go-big-with-github-actions/docs/matrix.md

 ```

-The second error-handling setting is called ```continue-on-error```.
-When true, this allows for the Action to continue running subsequent steps even if an earlier step failed.
-Since our Action has multiple jobs -- a build job and a commit job -- we want the Action to continue running even if one of the scrapes failed earlier.
+The second error-handling setting is called `continue-on-error.` When true, this allows the Action to continue running subsequent steps even if an earlier step fails.
+Since our Action has multiple jobs—a build job and a commit job—we want the Action to continue running even if one of the scrapes fails earlier.

 {emphasize-lines="5"}
 ```yaml